SingularityMan/vector_stock_market_bot/README.md

 `python main.py`

-- Enter your Robinhood username and password when prompted.
+- If your Robinhood username/password are not found, enter your Robinhood username and password manually when prompted.

 - Allow the bot to run indefinitely.